tylercamp/ezgpuctl/README.md

 - Ability to set an OC profile depending on running processes
 - Ability to compose OC profiles depending on use of multiple processes
 - Fan control

+## Limitations

+These features are not offered:

+- VF curves - These are currently unsupported by NvAPIWrapper
+- Voltage offsets (%) - These seem to be placebo
+- Fan curves - My GPUs are water cooled and I cannot test fan settings

+Testing has only been done on 3000-series cards.

+---

+Overclocking options are split into:

+- Overclocks - Direct, per-GPU OC options
+- Overclock Profiles - A list of Overclocks (1 per GPU)
+- Overclock Policies - A list of program rules (program is/is not running) + an ordered list of Profiles

+Overclocks can contain certain options but leave others disabled.
+This is so that OC settings can be merged if multiple settings are in use, since multiple OC Profiles may be active simultaneously.
+When OCs are merged (priority based on their order in the profile/policy list), OC settings which are defined will overwrite previous values for that setting.
+If a setting is undefined, that OC won't affect that particular setting at all.
+For example:

+- Profile "Compute" - Overclocks specifying 80% power target for all GPUs, other settings disabled
+- Profile "Gaming" - Overclocks specifying 105% power target for GPU 1
+- Profile "Safe Memory OC" - +600MHz Memory OC on GPU 1
+- Profile "High Memory OC" - +1000 OC on GPU 1
+- Profile "Stock" (built-in) - All settings enabled and set to stock values for all GPUs

+- Policy "Folding@Home" runs when FAH exe is running, applies "Compute" profile
+- Policy "Starcraft" runs when Starcraft exe is running, applies "Gaming", "Safe Memory OC" profiles
+- Policy "CoD" runs when CoD exe is running, applies "Gaming", "High Memory OC" profiles
+- Policy "Default" (built-in) is always active, applies "Stock" profile

+With the given Policies and Profiles (in the given order)

+_When playing Starcraft_ - "Gaming" (GPU 1: 105% Power) and "Safe Memory OC" (GPU 1: Memory +600MHz) are combined for an effective `GPU 1: 105% Power, Memory +600Mhz` OC.
+_When playing Starcraft with FAH_ - Starcraft Policy (`GPU 1: 105% Power, Memory +600MHz`) is partially overwritten by Folding@Home Policy (`GPU 1: 80% Power`, `GPU 2: 80% Power`) giving an effective `GPU 1: 80% Power, Memory +600MHz`, `GPU 2: 80% Power`